Ahmed-Elgohary1/KD-tree/README.md

 ## kd tree
-In this repository we implement kd tree with efficient time complexity and interesting methods, which we will discuss below 👇
+In this repository we are implementing kd tree with efficient time complexity and interesting methods, which we will discuss below 👇

 #### 1) construction of the tree
 To construct the tree we divide our domain in each level and choose the middle point to split the new domain.